Assessment of casualties: Severe bleeding and unresponsive casualties

 • To one casualty at a time

-Fire control personnel should ask basic assessment questions to help identify casualties most in need of initial lifesaving intervention, such as those who are losing a lot of blood or are not breathing.
+If there are multiple casualties and emergency responders have not yet arrived, fire control personnel should ask basic assessment questions to help zero responders identify casualties most in need of initial lifesaving intervention, such as those who have severe bleeding or are not breathing.

 Questions based on the Ten Second Triage tool are likely to help fire control personnel to support zero responders to identify these casualties quickly: